Rick Cerone: Career (1975-1992)

 Cerone finished his career with a .245 batting average, 998 career hits, 59 HR and 436 RBI in 1329 games.
 In 17 career playoff games, Cerone hit .246 with three home runs and ten RBI.

-Post-Retirement
+Post-playing career

 Cerone served as a color analyst on Yankees telecasts on WPIX during the 1996 and 1997 seasons, and for Baltimore Orioles telecasts on HTS in 1998.
 He also worked as a baseball analyst for CBS Radio in 1996 and 1997.

 In 1998, Cerone founded the Newark Bears, a minor league ball club in the independent Atlantic League.
 He sold the team in 2003.

 Cerone lived in Cresskill, New Jersey, in the 1990s. and later in Teaneck, New Jersey, Montclair, New Jersey, and Woodland Park, New Jersey.
 He has three daughters: Jessica, Carly and Nikki, and commutes between homes in Woodland Park, Long Branch, New Jersey, and West Palm Beach, Florida, to be with his daughters.